Internet for Travelers in Uzbekistan

 The quality of cellular communication in the larger cities of Uzbekistan is generally good, and the speed of the mobile Internet allows users to quickly open websites or watch videos online.
 Mobile operators ensure high-quality communications by using 3G technology (more than 3 Mbit/s) and HSPA+ (up to 42 Mbit/s).
 The quality of mobile Internet decreases with population size–smaller cities and less populated areas have slower connections and less coverage.
 Here, users can use messenger apps and expect sites to slowly using EDGE technology (up to 384 Kbps).

 Mobile operators in Uzbekistan are regularly working to expand their coverage zones, bandwidth, and the speed of their Internet, however.
 There are currently five mobile operators in Uzbekistan.
-Beeline, Ucell, UMS, and Uzmobile all run GSM networks while Perfectum and Uzmobile use CDMA.
-Beeline, UMS, and Ucell are consider the market leaders and have the most widespread, reliable coverage.
+Beeline, Ucell, Mobiuz (UMS), and Uzmobile all run GSM networks while Perfectum and Uzmobile use CDMA.
+Beeline, Mobiuz, and Ucell are consider the market leaders and have the most widespread, reliable coverage.

 How to get a local number?
 How to get a sim card?